 Hermann Hauser I

-As a guitar and zither maker, Hermann Hauser I first worked for five years in Munich at Braun & Hauser, the successor company to the business sold by his father.
-The economic success through the sale of his guitars and zithers enabled Hermann Hauser I to acquire the Max Amberger company in 1921, whose zithers he continued to build.
+As a guitar and zither maker, Hermann Hauser I initially worked for five years in Munich at Braun & Hauser, the successor to his father’s former business.
+The economic success of guitar and zither production enabled him in 1921 to acquire the Max Amberger company, whose zither production he continued alongside his own work.

-After Hermann Hauser’s wife Emma died in 1943, he took over the string spinning mill she founded in Munich until 1944.
-In 1946 Hauser, who was suffering from asthma, moved to Reisbach in Lower Bavaria, where he married his second wife, Karolina Felizitas.
+After the death of his wife Emma Hauser in 1943, Hermann Hauser I took over responsibility for the string spinning mill she had founded in Munich, which he managed until 1944.
+Suffering from asthma, he moved in 1946 to Reisbach in Lower Bavaria.
+There, he later married his second wife, Karolina Felizitas.

-After the death of Hermann Hauser I, his son Hermann Hauser II (1911-1988), and later his grandson Hermann Hauser III succeeded him.
-Since 2010 the daughter of Hermann Hauser III, Kathrin Hauser, has also worked as a guitar maker in the Reisbach workshop.
+Following the death of Hermann Hauser I, the workshop was continued by his son Hermann Hauser II (1911–1988) and later by his grandson Hermann Hauser III.
+Since 2010, Kathrin Hauser, daughter of Hermann Hauser III, has also been active as a guitar maker in the Reisbach workshop.

 Back to blog